-Dear... - use title and surname.
-If you're unsure about their title, you can use their full name.
-If their name isn't given, research and find out who this is.
-If you can't find out their name, use a generic term such as 'Dear Recruitment Team' or 'Dear Hiring Manager'.
+Dear... - use title and surname only.
+If the name isn't given, research and find out who this is.
+Use 'Dear Sir/Madam' if you're unable to find the name of the person.

 Introduction - briefly explain what you're doing now and why you're writing.
 If the position was advertised, include where you saw it and mention that you've attached your CV.
 If you're applying speculatively, be specific about what you're looking for.